Abubakar4020/AM-CyberScan/README.md

-AM CyberScan
+# AM CyberScan

 AM CyberScan is a professional web-based security tool designed to protect users from phishing attacks, malware, and other cyber threats.
 Unlike most cybersecurity tools that rely on command-line interfaces, AM CyberScan offers a user-friendly GUI, making it easy for anyone to use while maintaining powerful backend detection capabilities.

-Features
+# Features
-1. URL Scanner
+1. URL Scanner:

 Scans URLs for malicious and phishing content.